Chill-Division/Other-esphome-sensors/README.md

-# Other-esphome-sensors
+# Other ESPHome sensors

-A collection of sensor configs for ESPHome
+A collection of sensor configs (Usually used in my medicinal cannabis grows) for ESPHome